-Use the correct gas type (natural or propane/LP) for your unit.
+Use the correct gas type (natural or propane/ LP) for your unit.
 If your gas supply is not correct, do not install log set.
 Call dealer where you bought log set for proper type fireplace.

-WARNING: This appliance is equipped for (natural or propane/LP) gas.
+WARNING: This appliance is equipped for either natural gas or propane/LP gas but not both.
+Gas type is indicated on the rating plate.
 Field conversion is not permitted.